chipxsd/stream-based-sync/stream-based-sync.md

   across clients; web, mobile, etc. Receiving messages and their delivery and read receipts from other participants on all the clients.
 - **photo sharing** -- shared photo stream with all subscribers.
-- **file sharing** -- backing up a content of a folder from local filesystem to cloud.
+- **file sharing** -- backing up a content of a folder from the local filesystem to the cloud.
 - online **text** and **spreadsheet editors** -- having multiple users editing the same text or spreadsheet document at the same time.
 Seeing the text coming in as users type in different paragraphs.